api-platform/docs/deployment/heroku.md

 # Deploying an API Platform App on Heroku

 [Heroku](http://heroku.com) is a popular, fast, scalable and reliable *Platform As A Service* (PaaS).
-As Heroku offers a free plan including database support trough [Heroku Postgres](https://www.heroku.com/postgres), it's a very convenient way to experiment with the API Platform.
+As Heroku offers a free plan including database support through [Heroku Postgres](https://www.heroku.com/postgres), it's a very convenient way to experiment with the API Platform.

 The API Platform Heroku integration also supports MySQL databases provided by [the ClearDB add-on](https://addons.heroku.com/cleardb).